h2hamadeh/Forecasting-Production-using-Recurrent-Neural-Networks/README.md

 Here, window_size = 4 and horizon = 3, meanig that the model is forecasting production 3 days ahead (t+1 to t+3) using 4 days of past (t-3 to t) operational and production data.

-**NOTE:** The model architecture supports the multi-out implementation mentioned above to prediction BORE_OIL_VOL, BORE_GAS_VOL, and BORE_WAT_VOL simu simultaneously, though gas and water are currently commented out in the implementation.
+**NOTE:** The model architecture supports the multi-out implementation mentioned above to prediction BORE_OIL_VOL, BORE_GAS_VOL, and BORE_WAT_VOL simultaneously, though gas and water are currently commented out in the implementation uploaded.

 ### Dataset